ouspg/SoftwareHardwareSec/7.HSMs_and_remote_attestation/README.md

  * Can we control the global supply chain properly when manufacturing TPMs?
  * Privacy issues of the usage of the Endorsement Key - can we do better?
  * TPM has become a complex all-capable device - what does this mean for security?
 The public API has over 1200 functions [^11].
 Complexity is the enemy of security.
  * The TPM manufacturing process can be very slow or lagging.
 For example, Curve25519 is a widely used cryptographic curve, but it just appeared in the standard 2020 and still, no single TPM chip supports it.
+For example, [the Signal protocol usually is implemented with Curve25519 or Curve448 elliptic curves](https://signal.org/docs/specifications/doubleratchet/).
  * TPM might lead you to not own your own computer anymore.
 Explore the implications for personal and enterprise users.
  * How might vulnerabilities in the TPM firmware itself be addressed?
  * Is there enough transparency in the design, manufacturing, and functioning of TPMs for the broader cybersecurity community to place trust in them?